MLH/Getting-Started-with-TinyMCE/README.md

 * **Max Tokens**– this limits the number of text tokens ChatGPT returns to the person asking the question.
 There are limits on tokens, so lower numbers can potentially support more questions.

 Let’s put some of that new found wisdom to use!
-Plug in the following code in your **script.js** file.
+Plug in the following code to your **script.js** file.

 ```js
 height: '700px',